 Guest blogging can lead to other opportunities.

 I have written a few guest blog post myself for various websites.
 In some cases, I was approached by the blog host for the article and I happily wrote one for them.
-(My post about holograms on Dan Koboldt’s site was one of these, and an article that I loved writing.)
-My interactions on social media have led to invitations from various directions, including guest appearances on internet radio and my own radio show.
+(My post about holograms on Dan Koboldt's site was one of these, and it's an article that I loved writing.)
+My interactions on social media have led to invitations from various directions, including guest appearances on internet radio and podcasts, guest speaker at online conferences, and of course, guest blogging.
 I have been asked to write about science, writing and editing, and the opportunities are endless.

 Guest blogging is not something to be afraid of.
 You never know where it could lead.